thosgood/this-weeks-finds/markdown/151-200/week174.md

 to the condition that each vertical border has the same color all along it.
-The triangle equations and the rules for 2-categories say that we can warp such a picture around without changing the 2-morphism that it defines\...
-I don\'t want to be too precise here, since it would be boring.
+The triangle equations and the rules for 2-categories say that we can warp such a picture around without changing the 2-morphism that it defines...
+I don't want to be too precise here, since it would be boring.
 Hopefully you get the idea: AmbAd has a purely topological description!

 Now for the punchline: in AmbAd, what is the category hom(a,a) like?
 As in Ad, the objects are

-1~a~, LR, LRLR, LRLRLR, \...
+1~a~, LR, LRLR, LRLRLR, ...

 but now the object LR is equipped not only with multiplication: